Walsh Spider Diffusions as Time Changed Multi-parameter Processes: Preliminary and main result

+Suppose there exists a Walsh diffusion $(X_t)$ with the prescribed behavior at the vertex $v$.
+It is not hard to verify that to make the limit $\lim_{t \to 0}\frac{P_tf(v)-f(v)}{t}$exist, it is necessary to require $f \in \mathcal{D}(A)$; see the proof of Proposition~\ref{prop:verification}.
+In words, the weighted average derivative of $f$ in each direction should be $0$ so that the infinitesimal generator is well-defined for such reflecting diffusion. \end{remark}

-The purpose of this paper is to provide a pathwise construction of diffusions on graphs without loops.
-We shall show that a diffusion on graph can be represented as a time change of multi-parameter process.
-To this end, let us first introduce some notation and terminology.
-In this paper, all filtrations of stochastic processes are assumed to be right continuous.
+The purpose of this paper is to provide a pathwise construction of Walsh diffusion, which is achieved by showing that a Walsh diffusion can be represented as a time change of a multi-parameter process.
+Let us first introduce some notations and terminology about multi-parameter process.
+All filtrations of stochastic processes are assumed to satisfy the usual conditions in this paper.

 Throughout, the $i$-th coordinate of any point $\bf s \in \R^N_+$ is written as $s_i$.
 The order structure of $\R^N_+$ is explained as the following.
-For any $\bs t, \bs s \in \R^N_+$, we write $\bs s \leq \bs t (\bs s < \bs t)$ or equivalently $\bs t \geq \bs s (\bs t > \bs s)$ if for all $i = 1, \dotso, N$, $s_i \leq t_i (s_i < t_i)$.
+For any $\bs t, \bs s \in \R^N_+$, we write $\bs s \leq \bs t \,(\bs s < \bs t)$ or equivalently $\bs t \geq \bs s \,(\bs t > \bs s)$ if for all $i = 1, \dotso, N$, $s_i \leq t_i \,(s_i < t_i)$.